ZaryabZabdyy/Responsive-Ecommerce-Website/README.md

-# ZabdyCart 🛒 Responsive Eccomerce Websitee
+# ZabdyCart 🛒 Responsive Eccomerce Website

 A modern, fast, and fully responsive e-commerce frontend interface built with sleek typography, real-time interactivity, and a clean corporate layout.